TheCarsonWest/TheCarsonWest.github.io/test/content/Introduction to Planning a Study.md

 *   **Characteristics:** Researchers actively manipulate one or more independent variables (treatments) and observe the effect on a dependent variable (response).
 *   **Purpose:** To establish a cause-and-effect relationship between variables.
-*   **Advantage:** Well-designed experiments can provide strong evidence for causation due to the control over variables and the use of [Random Sampling and a Collection](./../random-sampling-and-a-collection/) for assignment.
+*   **Advantage:** Well-designed experiments can provide strong evidence for causation due to the control over variables and the use of [[Random Sampling and a Collection]] for assignment.
 *   **Example:** A study testing a new fertilizer by applying it to some plants (treatment group) and not others (control group), then measuring plant growth.
-For more details, see [Introduction to Experimental Design](./../introduction-to-experimental-design/).
+For more details, see [[Introduction to Experimental Design]].

 ### Surveys